Thursday, April 27, 2006

 Around here, winters mean salt and spring means mud, so there's a dedicated area right inside our back door where shoes come off.
 You'd think that someone would make a classy, functional boot bench for spots like that.

 You know, that way you wouldn't have a heap of shoes piling up, and you could actually sit down comfortably, right there, to put 'em on and take 'em off.
-The requirements are pretty straightforward:- it seats two people at once,
+The requirements are pretty straightforward:

-- it stores ~8 pairs of shoes,
+• it stores ~8 pairs of shoes,

-- in the open so they dry, and
+• in the open so they dry, and

-- oh yeah, it looks nice.
+• oh yeah, it looks nice.

 You'd think it already exists, right?
 Evidently not.
 (Or if so, they're keeping it a well-hidden secret.)